-Pedro Swaps Roma For City Rivals Lazio
+Pedro swaps Roma for city rivals Lazio

 Pedro created 29 chances and had a dribble success rate of 64.44.

-Lazio travel to Empoli for their first game of the 2021-22 Serie A season on Saturday.
+Lazio travels to Empoli for its first game of the 2021-2022 Serie A season.